ghausmann/two_parameter_perturbation/Examples/Small open economy model/Fifth perturbation codes/Uzawa/readme.txt

+These codes replicate results from Appendix D.3 (SOE model) using Levintal's toolkit.
+The auxiliary model uses Uzawa preferences.

 The 8 current codes in this folder are:

 prepare_model_soe_uzawa.m: script, performs the pre-processing of the SOE model (auxiliary model is Uzawa).